jdougan/Enfilades-1984/README.md

 Chip Morningstar claims they are just mistakes as they were trying to show everything to justify the grant, so my earlier theories about deliberate mistakes to keep trade secrets are apparently wrong.
 I've tried to debug them based on the declared intent, but I may have misunderstood.

-The keys are `int` the values are `str`.
+The keys are `int` the values are `str` of length 1.
-Functions that are suffixed with "Grant" are straight translations of the pseudo-code and are undebugged.
+Functions that are suffixed with "Grant" are mostly straight translations of the pseudo-code and are undebugged.
 Some of the support functions (levelPush, levelPop, etc.) seem to work as indicated in the pseudo-code so have no "Grant" suffixed version.
 I have removed uses of a global that holds the top node of the enfilade (Fulcrum in Xanadu parlance), instead the functions take the top node as argument and modification functions return the (possibly new) top node.
 The code is intended for pedagogical purposes and I make no efficiency or universality guarantees; or for that matter it being at all idiomatic Python.